Expertise for Never Event Claims

 Types and Frequency of Never Events

 As of 2015, the NHS’s list of Never Event categories includes over a dozen scenarios which shouldn’t happen.
-This list was revised in January 2018.
-Detailed below are the most common types of Never Events along with the number of cases recorded by NHS England between 1 April 2017 and 31st December 2017.
+Subsequently, the list was subject to a revision in January 2018.
+Details below show the most common types of Never Events along with the number of cases recorded by NHS England between 1 April 2017 and 31st December 2017.

 This includes as follows: